apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 pollingInterval
 	The interval at which Traffic Monitor is polled and stats are stored in InfluxDB statusToMon
-	The status of Traffic Monitor to poll (poll ONLINE or OFFLINE traffic monitors) seelogConfig
+	The status of Traffic Monitor to poll (poll ONLINE or OFFLINE Traffic Monitors) seelogConfig
 	The absolute path of the seelog configuration file dailySummaryPollingInterval